-Article updated 1/2/17 to include information about DRB’s $150 Bonus to new customers and to update rates.
+Article updated 7/12/17 to include updated rates, a $150 Bonus to new customers and a name change.

 For borrowers weighing their student loan consolidation options, one company worth a look is Darien Rowayton Bank, or DRB for short.
 The headline on DRB is definitely the lowest rates on the market.
 While DRB loans do have features that should scare some borrowers away, there are also many advantages to DRB that make it a good choice for many borrowers.

 Darien Rowayton Bank is a traditional bank based out of Connecticut.
 Even though they only have physical branches in Connecticut, DRB consolidates both federal and private student loans in all 50 states.

 Variable Interest Rates with DRB start at 3.76% and fixed-rate loans start at 4.20%.
 They offer 5, 7, 10, 15, and 20 year repayment terms on their loans, and there is no maximum loan amount… though there is a $5,000 minimum.
 Like most legit lenders, there is no origination fee and there is no prepayment penalty.

 These days many of the student loan consolidation companies seem to be recent start-ups without a physical presence outside of the internet.
 Many lenders also provide consolidation services, but have their loans serviced by a third party.
 At present, very few traditional banks offer student loan consolidation services.

 Darien Rowayton is a notable exception.
 DRB is a traditional bank, and they service all of their own student loans.
 This setup should provide borrowers with a relatively straightforward borrowing and repayment experience.